AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/install.md

    composer require magento/data-services
    ```

    The Commerce Data Services extension provides attribute context for storefront events.
-For example, when a checkout event occurs, information about how many items were in the cart, and product attribute data for those items are included.
+For example, when a checkout event occurs, information about how many items were in the cart and product attribute data for those items are included.

 1. Install the Commerce Service Connector.